burninc0de/socialsox/README.md

    - **Access Token** (newly regenerated)
    - **Access Token Secret** (newly regenerated)

-### Enter Credentials & Post
+### Test Credentials & Post

-Use the **Settings** tab to configure your API credentials.
-They're encrypted locally using Electron's safeStorage for security.
+Use the "Test Configuration" buttons in Settings to conveniently verify your credentials are working correctly.

 **Portability**: Use the "📤 Export Credentials" button to save your credentials to a JSON file for backup or transfer to another device.
 Use "📥 Import Credentials" to load them back.